 The usual narrative heard in modern secular mental opinion articles is that mental health is adversely affected by Christianity.
-For example, the famous expert Sigmund Freud denounced Christianity not just as cause of mental health, but actually a form of mental illness.
-Freud considered it as a “poison” which leads to “neurosis” and a “childishness to be overcome.”
+For example, the famous expert Sigmund Freud denounced Christianity not just as a cause of mental health issues, but actually as a form of mental illness.
+Freud considered it as a “poison” that leads to “neurosis” and a “childishness to be overcome.”

 Freud wrote a book in 1927 titled “Future of an Illusion” referring to the future of religion.